 - HD (1280 x 720) Continuous Recording

 - Battery Discharging Protection.
-Will not completely drain the car battery on detection of a pre set car battery voltage.
+Will not completely drain the car battery on the detection of a preset car battery voltage.

-- High Lux Security LED to warn passers by they they are under surveillance
+- High Lux Security LED to warn passers-by they are under surveillance

 - Audio Recording – On/Off Button.

 - Small size footprint to mount in front of the rear vision mirror if required.

 Take it slow and install your dash cam yourself.
 It really is easy once you have the right tools and a plan in place to route the wires.
 For a simple install just plug it into the 12v lighter port.